sandkum5/intersight-scripts/README.md

 Use $top and $skip to return the output in batches if the server count exceeds 500 as the amount of data returned would be huge.
 Update the .env with the api_key_id to use this script.

-**Caveat**: This will only work when all the servers are at Essential or Above license level.
-If any server is at Base license level, this will result in an error.

 **Output**: This script should generate a hcl_status_info.csv file.

 ---